astro-informatics/harmonic/docs/examples/Gaussian/Example_code/index.rst

     return ln_norm_lik

-where the covariance is initialized by the function
+where the covariance is initialised by the function

 .. code-block:: python